AlanBarber/ResultR/README.md

 ## 📊 Benchmarks

-There are many great Mediator implementations out there.
-Here is a comparision between ResultR and some of the other popular ones:
+There are many great request dispatcher implementations out there.
+Here is a comparison between ResultR and some of the other popular ones:

 Performance comparison between ResultR (latest), [MediatR](https://github.com/jbogard/MediatR) (12.5.0), [DispatchR](https://github.com/hasanxdev/DispatchR) (2.1.1), and [Mediator.SourceGenerator](https://github.com/martinothamar/Mediator) (2.1.7):